-Computer scientists and statisticians are often interested in classifying textual documents into chosen categories.
-Social scientists and others are often less interested in any one document and instead try to estimate the proportion falling in each category.
-The two existing types of techniques for estimating these category proportions are parametric "classify and count" methods and "direct" nonparametric estimation of category proportions without an individual classification step.
-Unfortunately, classify and count methods can sometimes be highly model dependent or generate more bias in the proportions even as the percent correctly classified increases.
-Direct estimation avoids these problems, but can suffer when the meaning and usage of language is too similar across categories or too different between training and test sets.
-We develop an improved direct estimation approach without these problems by introducing continuously valued text features optimized for this problem, along with a form of matching adapted from the causal inference literature.
-We evaluate our approach in analyses of a diverse collection of 73 data sets, showing that it substantially improves performance compared to existing approaches.
-As a companion to this paper, we offer easy-to-use software that implements all ideas discussed herein.
+Some scholars build models to classify documents into chosen categories.
+Others, especially social scientists who tend to focus on population characteristics, instead usually estimate the proportion of documents in each category -- using either parametric "classify-and-count" methods or "direct" nonparametric estimation of proportions without individual classification.
+Unfortunately, classify-and-count methods can be highly model dependent or generate more bias in the proportions even as the percent of documents correctly classified increases.
+Direct estimation avoids these problems, but can suffer when the meaning of language changes between training and test sets or is too similar across categories.
+We develop an improved direct estimation approach without these issues by including and optimizing continuous text features, along with a form of matching adapted from the causal inference literature.
+Our approach substantially improves performance in a diverse collection of 73 data sets.
+We also offer easy-to-use software software that implements all ideas discussed herein.